angeleah/grapi/README.md

-rtc - Reverb Developer Challenge
+rtc - Reverb Technical Challenge
 ================================
 This is a [technical challenge](http://reverb.com/page/dev-challenge) given by [Reverb](http://reverb.com/).
 This app uses the command line to import data and display data.